K-Kamenju/phase-1-week1-toy/README.md

 ## NOTE, FOR WEBPAGE RESULTS, CHANGE THE BROWSER TO A FULL SCREEN AS THE PAGE IS NOT FULLY RESPONSIVE

+# TO VIEW THE PROMPTS IN MY PROGRAM RUN 'OPEN INDEX.HTML' IN THE TERMINAL AND INTERACT WITH THE PAGE

 ## Toy 1:

 note; for getting the basic solution to this challenge, open the toy-1-basic-solution.js

-to see the webpage results in which the function solution manipulates the DOM view the toy-1-index.js
+to see the webpage results in which the function solution manipulates the DOM view the index.js

 Question =